TheNewC0der-24/iNotebook/README.md

 ```
 npm run both
 ```
-The above command will help you to start the react develoment server and also to start the backend server.
+The above command will help you to start the react development server and also to start the backend server.

 ---